Where to go apple & fruit picking in Bilpin

 Bilpin Springs Orchard

-Just a 2 minute walk down the road from the lodge, Bilpin Springs Orchard historically sent their fruit to the markets, and in the early 90’s, transitioned to become a purely ‘Pick Your Own’ Orchard.
+A 2 minute walk from the lodge - our neighbours.
+Bilpin Springs Orchard historically sent their fruit to the markets, and in the early 90’s, transitioned to become a purely ‘Pick Your Own’ Orchard.

 The range of fruit available for picking includes Plums, Pears, Quinces, Figs, Persimmons and various varieties of Apples and Blueberries.
 The orchard grow apples that are commonly found in the fruit shop, such as Pink Lady and Red Delicious Apples, however Bramley Cookers and Gravenstein are lesser known varieties that are popular with the visitors.